April 3, 2024/Nutrition

 A dry sandwich is a crime, we know.
 But slathering your culinary creation in oil or full-fat mayonnaise isn’t a great call either.
 Other condiments — like ketchup — can be hit and miss.

 That’s the bad news.
-Here’s the good news: there are lots of healthy ways to add a little extra zing to your sandwich.
+Here’s the good news: There are lots of healthy ways to add a little extra zing to your sandwich.

 4. Steer clear of heavily processed food

-You probably aren’t surprised to learn that that American cheese and bologna sandwich isn’t doing your body any favors.
+You probably aren’t surprised to learn that American cheese and bologna sandwich isn’t doing your body any favors.

 Unfortunately, some of the best examples of ultra-processed foods happen to be sandwich staples.
-Traditional luncheon meats are typically ultra-processed meats — meaning they have been salted, cured, smoked or had preservatives added.
+Traditional luncheon meats are typically ultra-processed meats — meaning they’ve been salted, cured, smoked or had preservatives added.
 This includes ham, deli turkey, salami, bologna, pastrami, bacon, pepperoni, and turkey, beef, and sliced chicken lunch meats.

 5. Choose lean or plant-based proteins